-The project developers are committed to a sustainable and resilient development.
+The project developer has stated his commitment to a sustainable and resilient development.
 For instance, the properties will use solar cells for power generation, and transition towards a zero-carbon electricity source for the property.
 Other green building techniques being considered for this project include permeable pavements, drought-tolerant landscaping, sustainably sourced materials, including renewable timber and low-carbon concrete, and energy-efficient design.
-The owners seek to complete and operate the project with the minimum possible carbon footprint.
+The owner seeks to complete and operate the project with the minimum possible carbon footprint.

 The project will be designed to respect and protect natural landscape and wildlife.
 Native vegetation will be the primary landscape.
-The current sea turtle monitoring program (supported by Mr. DeJoria) will be enhanced to include surveying in the area and sea turtle friendly lights used during nesting season.
+The current sea turtle monitoring program will be enhanced to include surveying in the area and sea turtle friendly lights used during nesting season.